TheFive/osmcount/README.md

 osmcount
 ========

-Project to count several OpenStreetMap objects based on Overpass to motivate quality assurance.
+Project to count several OpenStreetMap objects with the Overpass API to motivate quality assurance.

 1. Vision